 What is Laminate Flooring?

-Laminate flooring has a surface layer of two thin sheets of paper impregnated with melamine.
-This surface layer is a photograph of wood grain, and if well-made, covered by a hard transparent layer that is highly resistant to chair scratches, dropped objects, dog toe-nails, high heels, etc. Then, this surface of attached to a wood-chip composite board.
+Laminate flooring has a surface layer of two thin sheets of paper infused with melamine.
+The surface layer, a photograph of wood grain, is attached to a wood-chip composite board.
+Well-made laminate is covered by a hard, transparent layer that’s highly resistant to chair scratches, dropped objects, dog toe-nails, high heels, etc.

-Laminate Floors Have No Defects Unlike naturally-grown hardwood, which comes with many imperfect pieces that need to be discarded or re-engineered, there are little or no defects in laminate flooring.
+- Laminate Floors are free from defects.
+Naturally-grown hardwood which comes with many imperfect pieces that need to be discarded or re-engineered.
+Because laminate flooring is factory produced, there are little or no defects in laminate flooring.

-Laminate is Good for Moist Places Laminate flooring can be installed in bathrooms, kitchens, and other places where you encounter “topical moisture.”
-(Remember, however, it will not tolerate standing pools of water.
-Of course, solid and engineered hardwood do not tolerate standing water, either.
-For heavy moisture, you need a very impervious surface like vinyl or tile.)
+- Laminate stands up to moisture so it can be installed in bathrooms, kitchens, and other places where you encounter “topical moisture.”
+Remember, however, it will not tolerate standing pools of water.
+Of course, solid and engineered hardwood are not recommend for installations in these areas either.
+For heavy moisture, we recommend a very water-resistant surface like vinyl or tile.